Monday, Sept. 29, 1884, was an ordinary day in Pittsburgh. It followed an ordinary wild weekend.

 By the way, the demeanor of 19th Century reporters may seem jaded and flippant.
 We are accustomed to modern journalists.
-They are always serious and shocked.
+They are always serious and very shocked.

 Let’s begin with the most common story: drunkenness.
 It’ll be easy for you to see what led to the temperance movement and Prohibition.

 HUNTING A MAN